railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_accessRights.rst

 You should also create groups within a departmental areas that have different levels of access rights.
 For example, if you create a \ ``Sales Director``\ group and a \ ``Sales``\  group avoid assigning exactly the same rights to each group.
 The first could see all the of reports, while the second could be restricted to seeing quotations.
 You could either make the \ ``Sales Director``\ a member of both groups, and give the Sales Director group a limited set of extra rights, or give the \ ``Sales Director``\ group all the rights it needs for a Sales Director to belong only to this one group.
 You should choose the scheme that gives you most flexibility and then stick with it to maintain consistency.

-.. tip::   **Advice**  *Flexibility in managing access*
+.. tip:: Flexibility in managing access

 	To give yourself flexibility, you can ensure that a trusted staff member (perhaps a director or someone in accounts, or even the system administrator) is given wide rights to use the system, and is authorized by the management to carry out specific tasks for people.

 .. index::
    single: Access rights; Menus